pharath/home/_posts/2022-01-17-lecture-notes-ML-part2.md

 ### Sigmoids

 - LeCun, "Efficient BackProp":
-    1. Symmetric sigmoids such as hyperbolic tangent often converge faster than the standard logistic function.
+    1. **Symmetric sigmoids** such as hyperbolic tangent [$\tanh$] often **converge faster** than the standard logistic function.
     2. A recommended sigmoid is: $f(x) = 1.7159\tanh\frac{2}{3}x$.
 Since the $\tanh$ function is sometimes computationally expensive, an approximation of it by a ratio of polynomials can be used instead.
         - The constants in the recommended sigmoid given above have been chosen so that, when used with transformed inputs (see previous discussion), the **variance of the outputs will also be close to 1**
             - because the **effective gain of the sigmoid is roughly 1** over its useful range.
         - Properties:
             - (a) $f(±1) = ±1$,
+                - [why good? später im Text] set the target values [d.h.
+1 und -1] to be within the range of the sigmoid, rather than at the asymptotic values [and at the same time] **ensure that the node is not restricted to only the linear part**
             - (b) the second derivative is a maximum at $x = 1$ [siehe "1.4.5 Choosing Target Values"], and
+                - [why good? später im Text] Setting the target values to the point of the maximum second derivative on the sigmoid is the **best way to take advantage of the nonlinearity without saturating the sigmoid**.
             - \(c\) the effective gain is close to $1$.
+                - [why good?] if the variance of the inputs is 1, then the variance of the outputs will also be close to 1
     3. Sometimes it is helpful to add a small linear term, e.g. $f(x) = \tanh(x) + ax$ so as to avoid flat spots.
         - One of the potential problems with using symmetric sigmoids is that the **error surface can be very flat near the origin**.
             - For this reason it is good to **avoid initializing with very small weights**.